 Pricing ranges based on the account and the number of followers, however, it’s many times cheaper than any other advertising channel.

-9. Set up Google Adwords
+9. Set up Google Ads

-The key to success with Google Adwords is constant monitoring and tweaking on your campaign.
+The key to success with Google Ads is constant monitoring and tweaking on your campaign.
 Just throwing a campaign up there isn’t likely to be a winning strategy.
-Remember, just like Facebook Ads, you initial costs to acquire you first customer might be pricey, they may even exceed the total price of your product.
+Remember, just like Facebook ads, you initial costs to acquire you first customer might be pricey, they may even exceed the total price of your product.
 But again, you goal should be to learn more about each channel and not necessarily profitability at the start.

-10. Write an Outreach Blog Post
+10. Write an outreach blog post

 An outreach blog post is a post that usually highlights, quotes or features other influential people in your niche.
 These types of blog posts are a popular tactic to begin building relationships with influential people that matter in your niche and to (hopefully) get them to share your blog post with their audience.